UK Conservative Party elects Kemi Badenoch as new leader – DW – 11/02/2024

 UK Conservative Party elects Kemi Badenoch as new leaderPublished November 2, 2024last updated November 2, 2024

-Britain's Conservative Party on Saturday elected Kemi Badenoch as its new leader, replacing former Prime Minister Rishi Sunak who stepped down after the party's poor performance in July's general election.
+Britain's Conservative Party on Saturday elected Kemi Badenoch as its new leader, replacing former Prime Minister Rishi Sunak who stepped down after the party's disastrous performance in July's general election.

 Badenoch, 44, was declared the winner of the leadership race at an event in central London, beating rival Robert Jenrick 53,806 votes to 41,388.